Forest-Economics-Goettingen/woodValuationDE/README.md

 implemented in <strong>woodValuationDE</strong>.
 It estimates the share of salable (for revenues) and skidded volume (for harvest costs) as well as the wood revenues and harvest costs per unit volume.
-Finally, it derives the net revenues for the user-provided volume referring to the volume over bark.
+Finally, it derives the net revenues for the user-provided volume (referring to the volume over bark).

 <h3>Data and model</h3>